nhu92/Mixed-DNA-Project/07-TestKewData.md

 From yesterday's end day results, the carrot constantly showed up at the boundary of True Positive/False Positive, which caused by the super negative value after normalization of the non-hit references while missing reference carrot were set to 0 which is not quite negative.
 To deal with this issue, I need to fix the distance to similarity transformation to set the missing data as 0 and the non-hit closed to 0 too.

+I temperately removed the normalization in the `dist2Z.py` code to set the missing data and the non-hit reference similar (non-hit will be 1/1000 and missing will be 0 by default).
+Hope this will solve the high missing data noise.

+I ran all the runs again.
+I find that the current method is nice when the mixed samples is below 5.
+It will lose some unknown species when increase the species in the mix.
+Also, it may increase the false positive when the target reference is missing in some exons.
+I will continue modifying the `dist2Z.py` by removing all the targeted sequences from the reference panel when calculating the column means and standard deviation.
+To reduce the false positive rate, I will make the judgement statement more stringent (from Mean + SD to Mean + 1.96SD).
+I will test if this is better enough to solve the issue.
+If not, I will then change the similarity equation to a let the similarity go weaker.